 Never heard of Zabbix before?
 Zabbix is 100% free open-source ultimate enterprise-level software designed for monitoring availability and performance of IT infrastructure components.
 You can read a case-study about Zabbix popularity and find out more about open-source movement in this article.

-Zabbix server is installable on any Linux distribution, but in this tutorial, I will show you how to install the latest version Zabbix 5.0 LTS or 5.2 Standard release on Raspberry Pi OS (previously called Raspbian) and how to make key optimizations so that your RPI performs better and lasts longer.
+Zabbix server is installable on any Linux distribution, but in this tutorial, I will show you how to install the latest version Zabbix 7.0 LTS release on Raspberry Pi OS and how to make key optimizations so that your RPI performs better and lasts longer.

 Enough of talk lets do some work!
 First, we will install and configure Zabbix server, then a database and lastly the frontend – check the picture above for a better understanding of Zabbix architecture.